ChristinaYu/Satellite_Image_Recognition/ReadMe.md

 The objects in the image can be visually classified.
 But in an image with hundreds of objects, this is very time consuming. </br></br>
 Goal: With given satellite image data, build an algorithm that automatically identifies if a remotely sensed target is a ship or iceberg.</br>
 </br>
-In this project we adopted data processing techniques, such as reshaping, normalization and augmentation.
+In this project we adopted data processing techniques such as reshaping, normalization and augmentation.
 And we used a pre-trained VGG16 model from Keras with modification to suit our situation.
 The cross entropy we get is 0.1713.
 It takes about 30 minutes to do the process and classification on a K80 GPU on Google Cloud Platform.</br>
 For more details, please view the project report.